top of page

 Featuring the works of the Plein Air Painters

-Opening Reception: Friday, October 3
+Opening Reception: Friday, October 3 from 6-8 pm

 Considered to be one of the most challenging forms of painting Plein air painting is the practice of creating a finished artwork outdoors, in the open air, rather than in a studio.